IGR J12580+0134: A Possible Repeated Partial Tidal Disruption Event Inferred from Late-Time Radio Re-brightenin: Observations and Data Reduction

 Despite continued multiwavelength monitoring, \citet{Perlman2022} analyzed new late-time \textit{Swift}/XRT observations obtained during the 2016 radio flare, together with archival \textit{Swift} and \textit{XMM-Newton} data from \citet{nikolajuk2013tidal}.
 They reported no statistically significant X-ray brightening during the 2016 radio flare.
 Because the individual observations had limited counts, \citet{Perlman2022} co-added the final three Swift datasets to improve the signal-to-noise ratio, producing a single flux measurement that we adopt and display in Figure~\ref{fig:multi-wave}.

 More recently, Neutron star Interior Composition Explorer (hereafter \textit{NICER}) monitoring has revealed faint X-ray flares during March–June 2023 that are substantially weaker than the 2011 outburst.
 These low-luminosity events are likely associated with extremely weak accretion onto the central black hole and may indicate the presence of a low-luminosity active galactic nucleus \citep{Danehkar_2025}.
+Interestingly, the timing of these late-time X-ray flares broadly overlaps with the possible third radio rebrightening episode identified in our radio analysis.
 We also adopt these \textit{NICER} measurements and display them in Figure~\ref{fig:multi-wave}.